IoT Devices

 # Bluetooth API

-# Connect Bluetooth
+# Connect to a Bluetooth Device

 curl -X POST \